themes in horror movies

 The Unexpected

-Horror movies are designed to shock, scare, and make us uneasy.
-Overall, the unexpected is one of the most common themes that run through any horror film today.
+Horror movies are designed to shock, scare, and make us uneasy, and the theme of the unexpected is one of the most common themes that run through any horror film today.

 Just when you feel safe and think you know what will happen next, the movie takes a sharp turn in an unexpected direction.